What is a Bank Account?

 - Under the RBI directions, the banks are now required to open ‘No Frills Account’ ( An account where there is no minimum balance requirement).

 A ‘savings deposit account’ has a major advantage that these accounts let customers set aside a portion of their liquid assets while earning a monetary return.
-If we talk about the disadvantage of a savings account, the easy access to funds may sometime make the aim of long-term saving difficult.
+If we talk about the disadvantage of a savings account, the easy access to funds may sometimes make the aim of long-term saving difficult.
 Also, savings account generally have the lowest return as compared to other kinds of investments.

 Recurring Account –